Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/README.md

 ## Assignments

 ### **1. Analytics and Growth Assignment**
 Successful engineers and product developers know the performance of their products.
 How?
 Through on-site metrics.
 Metrics inform feature prioritization, design success, user validation, business objectives and are used by marketing, finance, QA, founders, and almost every division of the business.
 You’ll be a wicked wise engineer if know how to implement and analyze the metrics on your products.
-This term, you’ll pick one of three options to demonstrate your mastery of these concepts:
+This term, you’ll PICK ONE of three options to demonstrate your mastery of these concepts:

 **CHOOSE ONE OPTION BELOW:**